ideaportriga/nexus-bridge/examples/REACT Examples/Demo Example/readme.md

-# Quick Start Guide: Nexus Bridge + React example
+# Quick Start Guide: the Nexus Bridge + React example

-This guide will help to setup Nexus Bridge with the demo that is built using Nexus Bridge and React framework.
+This guide will help to setup Nexus Bridge the demo example that is built using the Nexus Bridge and React framework.

-<br>The demo supports:
+The demo supports:

-- navigation through records
+* navigation through records
-- displaying, editing or deleting records (supporting keyboard shortcuts)
+* displaying, editing or deleting records (supporting keyboard shortcuts)
-- query (supporting keyboard shortcuts)
+* query (supporting keyboard shortcuts)
-- picklists that are read from Siebel configuration
+* picklists that are read from Siebel configuration
-- field properties that are read from Siebel configuration (required, field length)
+* field properties that are read from Siebel configuration (required, field length)

 Requirements: this example requires access to icons and fonts stored on https://fonts.googleapis.com/